floreysoft/maven-repo/README.md

 ## Publishing Snapshots:

-- Deploy with -SNAPSHOT appended to project version
+- Deploy to local maven-repo with -SNAPSHOT appended to project version

-- Push changes to maven-repo to github.
+- Push changes to github.

 ## Publishing Releases: